cgomeznt/Zimbra/guia/instalar.rst

 	*** CONFIGURATION COMPLETE - press 'a' to apply Select from menu, or press 'a' to apply config (? - help) a Save configuration data to a file?
 [Yes]
-	Save config in file: [/opt/zimbra/config.7254]
+	Save config in file: [/opt/zimbra/config.19209]
-	Saving config in /opt/zimbra/config.7254...done.
+	Saving config in /opt/zimbra/config.19209...done.
 	The system will be modified - continue?
-[No] Yes Operations logged to /tmp/zmsetup.20210630-220055.log
+[No] y Operations logged to /tmp/zmsetup.20210705-054141.log
 	Setting local config values...done.
 	Initializing core config...Setting up CA...done.
 	Deploying CA to /opt/zimbra/conf/ca ...done.